selfish/ha-wait-for-wolt/README.md

       - another-venue
 ```

+`venue_ids` should be the slug from the venue URL on wolt.com.
+For example,
+`https://wolt.com/en/isr/tel-aviv/restaurant/mententen` uses `mententen` as the
+ID.
+Enter one ID per line or list entry.

 ## How it works
 - The integration refreshes the bearer token automatically.
 - Every minute it polls Wolt for your active orders.